snowcrashcode/NoFailRefrigerator/README.md

 ## Project Details

-My project NoFailRefrigerator aims to drive sustainable change in the **cold chain** space by <u>ensuring integrity of transportation and storage of temperatuere-sensitive products, which is crucial in preventing spoilage and ensuring product efficacy.</u>
+My project NoFailRefrigerator aims to drive sustainable change in the **cold chain** space by <u>ensuring integrity of transportation and storage of temperature-sensitive products, which is crucial in preventing spoilage and ensuring product efficacy.</u>

 ### Solution
 <u>Machine Learning for Predictive Analysis</u>